Migrant Belonging(s)

 2023 | spazioSERRA | Italy

-Materials: Acrylic and dry pigment on cast paper clay, bamboo, and vinyl text
+Materials: Acrylic and dry pigment on cast paper clay, bamboo, vinyl text, ceramic lampshade, and light

 Dimensions: 3.5 ft x 9 ft x 5 ft